 Department of Teacher Education

 The demand for qualified, competent, and caring teachers to fill our nation's classrooms is at an all-time high.
 Choosing to pursue teaching as a profession offers students an avenue to make an immediate impact on America's youth.
 At LeTourneau University, the Teacher Education Program is designed to assist you in exploring the challenge of pursuing teaching as a career, while providing opportunities to develop the knowledge and skills necessary for becoming an effective elementary, middle, or secondary school teacher.
 Professional development courses include "hands-on" field-based experiences that allow students to apply educational theory and practices in actual elementary, middle, and secondary classroom settings.
-Faculty emphasize integrating Christian worldview principles in contemporary pedagogy and policies regarding teaching and learning.
+Our faculty members emphasize the integration of Christian worldview principles with contemporary educational theory and policies regarding teaching and learning.

 Our balanced approach to teacher education includes three important elements: general education, content specialization (teaching field) preparation, and professional development.
 The general education curriculum offers a solid foundation of the basics, while the teaching field courses allow for development of subject area mastery.
 The professional development curriculum provides opportunities for discovering a personal philosophy and style of teaching, developing motivational techniques for student learning, and formulating strategies for classroom management, assessment, and planning.